tpoikela/uvm-python/README.md

 components.
 UVM Phasing is in place, and working.
 Stimulus can be generated using hierarchical sequences.
 Register layer supports already read/write to registers (via frontdoor), and to memories (frontdoor and backdoor).
-TLM 1.0 is fully implemented.
+TLM 1.0 is partially implemented, put/get/analysis interfaces are done, and master/slave interfaces work.

 NOTE: Despite the working state, the project is under development, and still missing a lot of functionality.
 Please try it out, and let me know if